vzool/docs/api/reference.md

 }
 ```

-### Single Sign-On Authorization callback
+### SSO Callback

 ```http
 GET /[env]/auth/sso/[provider]/callback
 ```

-Set this url as the callback for the OAuth service and it will return a "request token" that the client can use to request the access token.
+Set this url as the callback for the Single Sign-On (SSO) OAuth service and it will return a "request token" that the client can use to request the access token.

-### Get Access Token using the Request Token
+### Get Access Token

 ```http
 POST /[env]/auth/sso/access_token